Learning about AI

 Photo by cottonbro studios

-I know academics whose research focuses on artificial intelligence (AI), along with businesses whose products use AI and workers integrating it more into their everyday tasks.
+I know academics whose research focuses on artificial intelligence (AI), along with businesses whose products use AI and workers integrating AI more into their everyday tasks.

 Some marvel at this technology.
 Others are very concerned about how the future will look given the introduction of it.